ADGEfficiency/dsr-rl/notes/markdown/2_intro_to_rl.md

 ## What is reinforcement learning

-The goal in reinforcement learning is to develop agents that can learn to tale actions that maximize a scalar reward signal.
+The goal in reinforcement learning is to develop agents that can learn to take actions that maximize a scalar reward signal.
 Reinforcement learning is fundamentally about **decision making**

 > Goal at DeepMind is to try to use reinforcement learning to solve some of the bigger visions of AI ... it is the paradigm of artificial intelligence ...
 RL is the paradigm that describes how to learn optimal decisions in any environment - [David Silver](https://www.youtube.com/watch?v=M5a6HasTHs4)

+Reinforcement learning is all about **decision making**.
+Internally, agents are involved in **data generation** and **target generation**.
+There are multiple moving parts in an agent (often supervised learning makes up some of these parts).

 ##  Biological inspiration